 Minor in History

-Students minoring in history are required to complete 18 course hours, including one research course and 15 hours of electives in approved history courses.
+Students minoring in history are required to complete 18 hours of electives approved by the department head; 9 credit hours at or above the 300 level.

 Minor in Public History